4rlm/crm_formatter/README.md

             min_length: 0,
             max_length: 30
           }
 @web_formatter = CRMFormatter::Web.new(oa_args)
 ```

-#### 1. Address Methods
+## Address Methods
-`get_full_address()` takes a hash of address parts then runs each through their respective formatters, then also adds an additional feature of combining them into a long full address string, and indicates if there were any changes from the original version and newly formatted.
+These are the methods available to you.
+You can use them a la cart, for example if you just wanted to format all your states, or you could combine the entire address into `get_full_address()` which will run each of the related methods for you.
+It also adds an additional hash pair containing the full address as a single string.
+There is also an indicator pair to report if there were any changes from the original version to the newly formatted.

 ```
   addr_formatter = CRMFormatter::Address.new
   full_address_hash = {street: street, city: city, state: state, zip: zip}
   addr_formatter.get_full_address(full_address_hash)
   addr_formatter.format_street(street_string)
   addr_formatter.format_city(city_string)
   addr_formatter.format_state(state_string)
   addr_formatter.format_zip(zip)
   addr_formatter.format_full_address(adr = {})
   addr_formatter.compare_versions(original, formatted)
 ```

 #### Phone Methods

-Subtle but important distinction between 'format_phone' which simply puts a phone in any format, like 555-123-4567 into normalized (555) 123-4567, and 'validate_phone' which also uses 'format_phone' to normalize its output, but is mainly tasked with determining if the phone number seem legitimate.
-If you know for sure that it is a phone number, but just want to normalize then first try format_phone.
-If you are doing web scraping or throwing in strings of text mixed with phones, then validate_phone might work better.
+Phone only has two methods, with a subtle but important distinction between them.
+For simply formatting a known phone, use `format_phone` to convert to the normalized (555) 123-4567 format.
+Use `validate_phone` if either your phone data has a bunch of text and special characters to remove, or if you aren't even sure that it is a phone, as it will help determine if the phone number seem legitimate.
+If so, it then passes it along to `format_phone`.

 ```
   ph_formatter = CRMFormatter::Phone.new
   ph_formatter.validate_phone(phone)
   ph_formatter.format_phone(phone)
 ```

 #### Web Methods
 ```
   web_formatter = CRMFormatter::Web.new
   web_formatter.format_url(url)
   web_formatter.extract_link(url_path)
   web_formatter.remove_invalid_links(link)
   web_formatter.remove_invalid_hrefs(href)
   web_formatter.convert_to_scheme_host(url)
 ```

 ### III.
 Examples